tajo/ladle/packages/website/docs/width.md

 title: Width
 ---

-Ladle is responsive by default so to test your components for different screens you can use Chrome Devtools.
+Ladle is responsive by default, so to test your components for different screens you can use your browser's dev tools.
 However, Ladle also provides an addon to streamline this workflow even more:

 ![Width addon](/img/width.png)